trx14/TrojanNet/README.md

 You need to download validation set for ImageNet, and set the image file path.
 In our experiment, the performance on validation set drops 0.1% after injecting TrojanNet.

 ## Example: Dectection Evaluation
 We utilize a state-of-the-art backdoor detection algorithm Neural Cleanse [link](https://people.cs.uchicago.edu/~ravenben/publications/pdf/backdoor-sp19.pdf) to detect three Trojan Attack Approaches.
-We compare our method with BadNet, Trojan Attack.
+We compare our method with **BadNet**[link](https://arxiv.org/pdf/1708.06733.pdf), **Trojan Attack**[link](https://github.com/PurduePAML/TrojanNN/blob/master/trojan_nn.pdf).
 All result are obtained from GTSRB dataset.
 We have prepared the infected model.
 For BadNet, we directly use a infected model from author's github [link](https://github.com/bolunwang/backdoor).
 For Trojan Attack, we inject backdoor in label 0.
 You can use following commands to reproduce the result in our paper.

 ### Detection for BadNet
 ```